-Texas Tech University Health Sciences Center, School of Medicine offers competitive scholarships to qualified medical students.
+TTUHSC School of Medicine offers competitive scholarships to qualified medical students.
 The Scholarship Committee meets semi-annually to award scholarships to deserving students.

-To receive a scholarship, a student must remain in good academic standing for the entire academic year.
-A student must also submit the thank you letter and the acceptance form as described in the scholarship notification.
+To receive a scholarship, a student must remain in good academic and non-academic standing for the entire academic year.
+A student must also scholarship acknowledgement form and the acceptance form as described in the scholarship notification.
 All scholarships are a one-time scholarship award and are based on the availability of funds.

 To renew a scholarship or to be considered for a scholarship, students must submit an application annually by April 30th and submit a FAFSA application to Financial Aid to be considered.
 Applications must be submitted to the location where your designated campus assignment is set, for the term you are applying for.
-Late application deadline is October 1st and will be considered on a first come, first served basis dependent on any unclaimed scholarships and cannot be guaranteed.
+Late application deadline is October 1st and late applicants will be considered on a first come, first served basis dependent on any unclaimed scholarships and cannot be guaranteed.